An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram A

-In 1942 (Fig. 4) the eye travels along the lines, stops, singles out certain proportions, and lingers on them, but all around the space is set in motion again with the alternating predominance of the different colors and directions.
-Seven square forms generate and dissolve in a variety of combinations between yellow, red and blue lines.
+Fig. 4 Diagram A: Seven square forms generate and dissolve in a variety of combinations between yellow, red and blue lines.)
+The eye travels along the lines, stops, singles out certain proportions, and lingers on them, but all around the space is set in motion again with the alternating predominance of the different colors and directions.

 Neoplasticism, Composition with Yellow, Blue and Red, 1937-42, Piet Mondrian